paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/best_practice.md

 The "INC" parameter can contain several directories separated with a ":", making it possible to include PLC files from several locations/modules.

 #### example: Toggle a few outputs
-As a demo usecase let's consider that a few outputs needs to be toggled.
+As a demo use case let's consider that a few outputs needs to be toggled.
-NOTE: There are simpler ways to write this specifc code but it's used to demo how code can be divided.
+NOTE: There are simpler ways to write this specific code but it's used to demo how code can be divided.

 Lets first define some code that toggles a bit (toggle\_output.plc\_inc):
 ```shell